Cisco ACI

 A typical flow would be something like this – a client on a cluster looks for IP for a particular service.
 The Kubernetes nodes that it is running on do an iptables DNAT.
 Instead of going to the service, it reroutes to the Kube proxy.
 The Kube proxy is a proxy running on every Kubernetes node.

 It programs iptables rules to trap access to service IPs and redirect them to the backends using round-robin load balancing.
-It places a watch on the API server to know what pods are active and ready to serve requests.
+It also watches the API server to determine which pods are active and ready to serve requests.

 Several implementations include Google Compute Engine, Flannel, Calico, and OVS with GRE/VxLAN to support the IP-per-pod model.
 OpenVSwitch connects Pods on different hosts with GRE or VxLAN.
 The Linux bridge replaces the docker0 bridge, encapsulating traffic to and from Pods.
 Flannel may also be used with Kubernetes.